jrluu/Multi-User-Blog/README.md

 ##Description

+A live preview of this code is available [here](http://jrluudevs.com)

 In this project, I created a website that allows you to register for an account, post a blog, comment on blog posts, and upvote/downvote them.